ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r4-jointly-upgrade/README.md

 2. Concatenate all signatures and export it as the `SIGNATURES` environment variable, i.e. `export SIGNATURES="0x[SIGNATURE1][SIGNATURE2]..."`.
-3. Run `just execute-council 0 # or 1 or ...` to execute the transaction onchain.
+3. Run `just approve-council 0 # or 1 or ...` to execute a transaction
+   onchain to approve the upgrade transaction.
+4. Run `just execute-all 0 # or 1 or...` to execute the actual upgrade transaction.

 For example, if the quorum is 2 and you get the following outputs: